swcarpentry/DEPRECATED-bc/intermediate/python/04-multiprocessing.md

 involves input/output (I/O) to the filesystem (i.e. writing the plot).
-I/O-bound tasks do not typically parallelize well because I/O resources (e.g. disks, network, memory) are shared across processors, and because I/O operations, espcially to disk, usually take orders of magnitude more time to complete than computational operations.
+I/O-bound tasks do not typically parallelize well because I/O resources (e.g. disks, network, memory) are shared across processors, and because I/O operations, especially to disk, usually take orders of magnitude more time to complete than computational operations.
 However, even I/O-bound tasks can see moderate speedup due to the effects of "pipelining" (see <a